jbydeley-d2l/d2l-telemetry-browser-client/README.md

 // by current BDP processing.
 Even though these events are not yet going to BDP, suggestion
 // is to either use an internal identifier or encode the URL.
-// The URL is included as a new EventBody.Object.Url property. const eventBody = new window.d2lTelemetryBrowserClient.EventBody() .setAction('Created')
+// The URL is included as a new EventBody.Object.Url property. const eventBody = window.d2lTelemetryBrowserClient.EventBody() .setAction('Created')
   .setObject(encodeURIComponent(id), 'Article', id);

-const event = new window.d2lTelemetryBrowserClient.TelemetryEvent()
+const event = window.d2lTelemetryBrowserClient.TelemetryEvent()
   .setDate(new Date())
   .setType('TelemetryEvent')
   .setSourceId('activityfeed')